Providence St. Peter Hospital Family Medicine Residency Program offers several rotations for students from allopathic and osteopathic medical schools.

 If you are considering a career as a family physician, this opportunity will provide exposure to an excellent training program.
 We strive to help you become more independent as the rotation progresses and to learn the joys of doctor-patient interactions in a patient-centered medical home.

 An advanced rotation of 4 weeks duration for those who wish to expand their skills in either inpatient or ambulatory medicine is available for fourth year students interested in family medicine.
 The rotation can be tailored to your needs as you work with our residents in the hospital, the office or a mixture of the two.
 When taking call with the residents, you will cover the full spectrum of patient care with them, including adult and pediatric admissions, deliveries and interesting emergency department cases.
 We welcome your participation in all aspects of the program during your time with us.

 Openings for Sub-Internship rotations are determined in March of the academic year.
 If you are interested in applying for a potential opening, you may fill out an application and email it along with your CV to Shelly Kribs.
 Applications will be reviewed in April of the academic year.

-First and second year students may spend 8 hours shadowing faculty and residents in our outpatient clinical practice and on hospital teaching services at Providence St. Peter Hospital.
+First and second year students may spend 8 hours shadowing faculty and residents in our outpatient clinical practice at Providence St. Peter Family Medicine.
 This experience allows the student to get a closer look at residency training in Family Medicine.
 Our busy practice provides the student with exposure to a broad spectrum of preventive care for children and adults, new strategies in chronic disease management and OB-Gyn care.
-Our adult medicine hospital teaching service cares for patients from our practice as well as those admitted with no local physician and patients admitted by private physicians on the medical staff.

 For information, contact Shelly Kribs at 360-493-4041 or send an email.